LAKE NAKURU NATIONAL PARK, KENYA

-Lake Nakuru National Park is among Kenya safari’s if-you-have-the-time finest attractions, usually a later addition after exploring Kenya’s big safari attractions.
+Lake Nakuru National Park is one of the finest attractions on Kenya safari, usually added as a later addition after exploring Kenya’s big safari attractions.
 This delightful and compact park covers around 73 square miles (188 square km) of rocky escarpments, pockets of acacia forest, and a waterfall surrounding Lake Nakuru on the floor of the Great Rift Valley.
 Until a few years ago, it was most famous for the countless colorful flamingos that painted the lake’s landscapes and fed on the algae in the shallows.

-Because of rising lake levels, the water lost much of its salinity, repelling the swarms of flamingos.
-Some flamingos still wade the lake’s edge, but not as massive as before 2014.
+Although the rising lake levels have caused the water to lose much of its salinity, repelling the swarms of flamingos, some flamingos still wade the lake’s edge, but not as massive as before 2014.
 Nevertheless, Lake Nakuru is still gorgeous year-round, a very rewarding birding spot, and an easy park to visit.

-Lake Nakuru National Park has more than 400 bird species, plus incredible wild game, including leopard (often seen in daylight hours), lions, a relatively high number of black and white rhino, big herds of buffalo, endangered Rothschild’s giraffe, waterbuck, and eland.
-The beauty of a game safari drive here is that many animals are familiar with the presence of tourist vehicles on the small network of roads that encircle the lake, and they may allow you to get very close.
+Lake Nakuru National Park is home to more than 400 bird species and incredible wild game, including leopard (often seen in daylight hours), lions, a relatively high number of black and white rhino, big herds of buffalo, endangered Rothschild’s giraffe, waterbuck, and eland.
+The park offers a unique game safari drive experience, as many animals are familiar with the presence of tourist vehicles on the small network of roads that encircle the lake, and they may allow visitors to get very close.

-The scenery is spectacular too, and the lake is surrounded by escapements covered in thick acacia bush—don’t miss stopping at the viewpoint at Baboon Cliffs for the expansive view down to the lake, but as the name suggests, keep an eye out for those mischievous baboons.
+The scenery is spectacular too, with the lake surrounded by escarpments covered in thick acacia bush.
+Visitors should not miss stopping at the viewpoint at Baboon Cliffs for the expansive view down to the lake, but as the name suggests, they should keep an eye out for the mischievous baboons.

 Things To Do